pshrmn/foraging/README.md

 cache = Cache("cache_folder", max_age=week_in_seconds)
 ```

 There is also a `GzipCache` which will compress the files before saving them to disk and decompress them when reading.
-If you want to minimize the amoutn of disk space used by the cache, use the `GzipCache`.
+If you want to minimize the amount of disk space used by the cache, use the `GzipCache`.

 ```python
 from Gatherer import GzipCache